Monthly Restaurant Trends Review

 Improved management retention means more stable teams.
 And, all of these factors are linked to better execution and stronger guest sentiment.

-But even if there is little direct effect coming from them so far, the uncertainty they have created?
-It’s enough to have significantly changed the consumers’ mindset.
+“This is the question we get asked the most.
+Even if there is little direct effect coming from them so far, the uncertainty they have created is enough to have significantly changed the consumer’s mindset.”

 With improving sales momentum and signs of recovery in traffic trends, all are good signs.